xeon123/KCNA-notes/3 Containers with Dockers.md

     - Run containers without `--rm` to keep them for later interaction or reuse.
 - **Best Practices**:
 	- ![[Containers with Dockers docker inspect.png]]
-    - Run containers as non-root users for security, as demonstrated in the image layers.
+    - Run containers as non-root users for security.
 		- In this example, the user is john is specified in one of the layer
 			- Running a container as a non-root user reduces the attack surface and prevents malicious code from gaining elevated privileges.
     - Use `--rm` for transient containers to ensure they are cleaned up automatically.